vegather/GraphView/README.md

 Removes all the samples you've added to the graph.
 All the other properties like `roundedCorners` and `maxSamples` etc are kept the same.
 Useful if you want to reuse the same graph view.

 ## Todo
-- Have an auto-scale feature
+- Add IBDesignable
+- Have an auto-scale feature.
+Might do this by having an Optional scale tuple with a min and max value.
+If this is nil, use auto-scale.
+If it's set use a fixed scale.
 - Change the size of the labels when the view gets too small.
 - I'm pretty sure there's a different way of doing this that will make it faster.
 Will probably end up drawing into a bunch of tall, skinny CALayers, and then moving them sideways.
+- <del>Add scatter plot</del>

 ## Contact
 - [@vegather on Twitter](http://www.twitter.com/vegather)